Coral reefs of Jamaica: Hurricanes

 As sea surface temperatures rise, low pressure systems that pass over areas of warmer water are fueled by the excess heat, forming into tropical depressions and then further into high intensity hurricanes.
 These systems affect wave patterns and seawater movements which can cause severe damage to shallow water corals.
 Reefs consisting of more fragile coral structures will be more vulnerable to the destructive strengths of currents generated from storm surge swells, and result in mass coral colony wipeouts when high category hurricanes hit the island.
 During storms, sediments and debris can also gather in areas that could have been perfect for coral settlements, but instead become unsuitable and remain barren.

 Major hurricane events include Hurricane Allen in 1980, Hurricane Gilbert in 1988, and Hurricane Ivan in 2004.
 In 2005, there were a record breaking 26 storms recorded that caused 26 events of bleaching in 16 of Jamaica's coral reef sites.
-The hurricanes affected 68 percent of Jamaica's coral reefs and 38 percent of those corals later died.
-In September 2005, up to 95 percent of Jamaica's corals had bleached, but only 50 percent recovered later.
+The hurricanes affected 68% of Jamaica's coral reefs and 38% of those corals later died.
+In September 2005, up to 95% of Jamaica's corals had bleached, but only 50% recovered later.
 As a result of the 2005 hurricane, microalgal blooms took over where the corals once were.